javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-manuals-specifications/article.md

 # Manuals and specifications

-This book is a *tutorial*.
+You're now reading a *tutorial*.
 It aims to help you gradually learn the language.
-But once you're familiar with the basics, you'll need other resources.
+Once you're familiar with the basics, you'll need other resources, so here's a brief list.

+If you're just getting to know JavaScript, you can skip forward, as you don't (yet) need them now.
+But you will need them later.

 ## Specification

-[The ECMA-262 specification](https://www.ecma-international.org/publications/standards/Ecma-262.htm) contains the most in-depth, detailed and formalized information about JavaScript.
-It defines the language.
+- [The ECMA-262 specification](https://www.ecma-international.org/publications/standards/Ecma-262.htm) is a formal definition of the language.

-But being that formalized, it's difficult to understand at first.
-So if you need the most trustworthy source of information about the language details, the specification is the right place.
-But it's not for everyday use.
+It contains the most in-depth, detailed and formalized information about JavaScript!
+If you ever need the ultimately trustworthy source of information, the specification is the right place.
+However, its highly formal writing style makes it difficult to read.
+So it's not for everyday use.

-A new specification version is released every year.
+- A new specification version is released every year.
 Between these releases, the latest specification draft is at <https://tc39.es/ecma262/>.

-To read about new bleeding-edge features, including those that are "almost standard" (so-called "stage 3"), see proposals at <https://github.com/tc39/proposals>.
+- To read about new bleeding-edge features, including those that are "almost standard" (so-called "stage 3"), see proposals at <https://github.com/tc39/proposals>.

-Also, if you're developing for the browser, then there are other specifications covered in the [second part](info:browser-environment) of the tutorial.

-## Manuals
+## MDN manual

-- **MDN (Mozilla) JavaScript Reference** is the main manual with examples and other information.
-It's great to get in-depth information about individual language functions, methods etc.
+- [MDN (Mozilla) JavaScript Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) is a great manual with examples.

-    You can find it at <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference>.
+It contains a lot of information both about JavaScript and its browser-specific usage.

-Although, it's often best to use an internet search instead.
-Just use "MDN [term]" in the query, e.g. <https://google.com/search?q=MDN+parseInt> to search for the `parseInt` function.
+Instead of accessing it directly, it's often faster to use an internet search, such as Google.
+Just search for "MDN ..." and the query, for example [MDN parseInt](https://google.com/search?q=MDN+parseInt) to search for the `parseInt` function in MDN.

 ## Compatibility tables

-JavaScript is a developing language, new features get added regularly.
+JavaScript continues to evolve, new features get added to the specification (and hence to the language) regularly.

-To see their support among browser-based and other engines, see:
+Although, when a new feature appears in the specification, JavaScript engines may not support it.
+Sometimes, significant time is needed to a widespread adoption.

+To see the current state of support, there're two great resources:

-- <https://caniuse.com> - per-feature tables of support, e.g. to see which engines support modern cryptography functions: <https://caniuse.com/#feat=cryptography>.
+- <https://caniuse.com> – per-feature tables of support, e.g. to see which engines support modern cryptography functions: <https://caniuse.com/#feat=cryptography>.
-- <https://kangax.github.io/compat-table> - a table with language features and engines that support those or don't support.
+- <https://compat-table.github.io/compat-table/es2016plus> – a table with a list of language features and engines that support those or don't support.

-All these resources are useful in real-life development, as they contain valuable information about language details, their support, etc.

-Please remember them (or this page) for the cases when you need in-depth information about a particular feature.